 to the minimum of eight courses required for the major.
 The quality of the project resulting from this course, as judged by the adviser and one other faculty member, determines whether the student receives honors or a grade in GERM 491

 Successful honors students whose departmental average is 3.50 or higher are eligible for high honors.
 For this distinction the student must fulfill all regular honors requirements and must also pass an additional oral examination based on his or her cumulative work in German courses.

 Both university and major credits are normally granted to students who achieve a score of 4 or 5 on the Advanced Placement examinations in German language and literature or a score of 6 or 7 on the higher level International Baccalaureate German exam.
 Transfer credit for courses taken at other institutions may be granted with the approval of the department chair.

 The Max Kade German Center in Lawrence Hall serves the department both as a seminar room and as a common room.
 It offers audiovisual facilities, German television broadcasts, Internet connections, a German reference library, and current German periodicals.
 The center is also the site of lectures, film screenings, and a weekly coffee hour.

-The German department shares the Keck Humanities Resource Center with other humanities departments.
+The German department shares the W.M.
+Keck Center for Language Study with other humanities departments.
 Here German audio, video, and computer resources are available for laboratory work in connection with language classes as well as for independent studies.

 121, 122 Beginning German